manuelhe/bogotamayorpoll2015/README.md

-# bogotamayorpoll2015
+# Bogotá Mayor 2015 Poll

-Just a simple application to show the results with graphs
+Just a simple application to show the results with graphs.